AbiodunAnalyst/Smoking_Habit_Analysis/README.md

 ![](Analysis_2.JPG)

 - The analysis indicate that both married and single marrital status have a significant frequency of smoker than every other group
-- The divorse status also shows a spike of average of those that say no to smoking based on sample collected.
+- The divorse status also shows a spike of average of those that say yes to smoking based on sample collected.
 - The proportion of the single group that smoke is significant in numbers and proportion to those that say no
 ---